 These drugs can be taken in a number of different ways.
 If the person can swallow, all can be given by mouth.
-If they can no longer swallow, some medications can also be given intravenously, and some by subcutaneous injection.
+If the person can no longer swallow, some medications can be given intravenously, and some by subcutaneous injection.

 There are other options, as well.
 "With a compounding pharmacist's support, we can mix an opioid with a gel to deliver it topically, through the skin," says Muir.
 "There are also formulations of fentanyl, for example, that can be delivered by patch or through a cheek film that crosses the mucous membranes in the mouth."

-- Nausea.
+.
 Nausea is a common side effect of opioid medications.
-"The literature says that about 30% of people will get nauseated as a result of taking opioids, but in practice I see it a lot less," says Muir.
-"I find that most of the nausea is from the drugs' slowing effect on the bowels.
-If you keep the bowels moving, you're less likely to be nauseated."
+About 30% of people get nauseated as a result of taking opioids.
+Most of the nausea is from the drugs' slowing effect on the bowels.
+If you keep the bowels moving, you're less likely to be nauseated.
 In many cases, the nausea induced by opioid medications will abate after a few days on a new drug.
 If not, there are also other medications that palliative care specialists can prescribe to help with nausea.

 Extreme sedation: Confusion, Sleepiness and Breathing Problems.
 Many people worry about becoming mentally foggy or constantly sleepy when on medication for chronic pain.
 Sedation commonly occurs when first initiating an opioid medication.
 The sedation usually improves and often resolves in 3 to 4 days unless the dosage of the opioid medication is too high.